 - Powdery Mildew: Powdery Mildew usually manifests as a white, powdery coating on leaves caused probably by poor airflow and high humidity.
 Open windows to help address this problem.

-Even if your utmost is done, you could face some normal issues with your Alocasia sinuata.
+Even if you’ve done everything possible, your Alocasia sinuata may still encounter some common issues.
 These are several problems to be conscious of:

 Fading Leaves